 But the.
 The people that.
 That have this figured out come from that side of things.
 What happened was that with falsification.
 What Popper was trying to do was put put science on a deductive groundwork.
-He wanted the certainty of deductive logic and and went off in that direction.
+He wanted the certainty of deductive The abstract, formal structure of argument as characterized … More and and went off in that direction.

 The truth of the matter is.
 Is that.
 Scientific assertions that models find validation from.
 Their predictive power.

 And that is a that is a percent.
 It is probability and it is.
 The space of induction.
 And one leads directly to a lack of.
 Replication and no growth.
 And the other thing too is very few.
 Scientists, except for some theoretical.
 Physicists, only briefly took the whole.
 Falsification.
 You talk to this thing seriously.
 But what happened.
 When we went down this.

 Road is that the scientists from Laplace.
 To Jeffreys to.
 Shannon Cox.
 Brilliant minds in.
 Physics and communications theory in physics.